subcomms/subkey/README.md

 * **fingerprint**: The 40 char key fingerprint in hex
 * **userIds.name**: The user ID's name
 * **userIds.email**: The user ID's email address
+* **userIds.cryptoAddress**: The user crypto wallet address
+* **userIds.cryptoDomainName**: The BNS crypto domain name if associated with address
+* **userIds.cryptoPubKey**: The ECDSA public key for the crypto address
+* **userIds.cryptoSignature**: The signature when signing the PGP Public Key with the users ECDSA private key for the crypto address
 * **userIds.verified**: If the user ID's email address has been verified
 * **created**: The key creation time as a JavaScript Date
 * **algorithm**: The primary key alogrithm